 PRAYER FOR TODAY:

 Father, I have bowed my knees to You earlier this morning, and I’ll do the same regularly.
-I am making Paul’s prayer mine, and praying it word for word.
-Your answer to this prayer is “Yes!” a thousand times “Yes!”
+I am making Paul’s prayer mine and praying it word for word.
+Your answer to this prayer is “Yes!”…a thousand times “Yes!”
 I’m reading Ephesians 3:14-21 again and again.
 To You “be glory in the church by Christ Jesus throughout all ages, world without end.
 Amen.”

 100 PERSONAL WORDS:

-From my earliest days in public ministry I established a practise of spending as much time in prayer as I spent in preparation for ministry.
+From my earliest days in public ministry, I established a practise of spending as much time in prayer as I spent in preparation for ministry.
 Keeping a balance between head and heart is vitally important.
 When the 100 Huntley Street daily telecast began June 15th, 1977, I knew that I was not to go on air unless I had spent at a minimum the same amount of time in prayer as I would spend on TV.
 I believe the Lord clearly showed me that failure to do this would result in my own thoughts being expressed and not His thoughts.
 I suggest we read Isaiah 55:6-13.
 How does one get wet when it’s raining?
 Just go out in the rain with the umbrella down.
 How does one get soaked in God’s thoughts?
 Through much prayer and the reading of God’s Word.
-His Word is His thought!
+His Word contains His thoughts!

 I’m blessed beyond measure by doing this blog daily.
 This morning I awoke, looked at my watch, and I thought it said 4:00 a.m.
-I said, “Thank You Lord Jesus, You’ve awakened me right on time as You said You would.”
+I said, “Thank You, Lord Jesus, You’ve awakened me right on time as You said You would.”
 However, as I turned on the light in the next room, I realized it was only 3 a.m.
 I have had an extra hour this morning to spend soaking in the presence of Christ.
 Could it be that the church councils, which convened in Ephesus in the building pictured below, would have more harmoniously arrived at the truth contained in the creeds with an hour more than usual in prayer and in the Word each morning?

 Yours for learning how wide and long and high and deep is the love of Christ,